realazthat/comfy-catapult/README.template.md

 In ComfyUI web interface:

-1. Click settings.
+1. Open settings (gear box in the corner).
-2. Enable the ability to export in the API format.
+2. Enable the ability to export in the API format, `Enable Dev mode Options`.
-3. Click `Save (API format)`.
+3. Click new menu item `Save (API format)`.

 ![ComfyUI API format export instructions](assets/comfy-export-instructions.png)